Thursday, 5:59 AM.

 Derrick hadn't even taken a single step before Jack pushed himself off the wall and wrapped his arm around the other boy's neck in a chokehold.
 Derrick squirmed and tried to pull at Jack's arms but the more he struggled the more force Jack applied to his carotid artery, cutting off his airways.

-The two boys were pretty equal in height but Derrick outweighed Jack by at least eighty pounds.
-Even with less oxygen getting to his brain he was still aware this was his biggest advantage.
+The two boys were pretty equal in height but Derrick outweighed Jack by at least fifty pounds.
+Even with less oxygen getting to his brain, he was still aware this was his biggest advantage.
 He stumbled back into the chemistry classroom where he proceeded to slam his back up against the whiteboard, smashing Jack in-between Derrick's body and the wall.
 After about the third time Jack lost his grip and Derrick stumbled a few steps away gasping for air.

 "You freaky son of a bitch!" he hollered as he stooped down and picked something up off the floor.